 It may surprise you to know that some people have strong opinions about which type of toothbrush is the best: manual or electric.
 Is there one better than the other?
-At Choose Your Smile in Kelowna, we think it really comes down to how you brush, not what type of brush you use.
+At Love Your Smile in Kelowna, we think it really comes down to how you brush, not what type of brush you use.

 Electric toothbrushes have been around since the 1960s.
 They first appeared in Switzerland, where they were invented.
 They caught on quickly, and have come a long way since then.
 With the modern electric toothbrush, there is a lot of choose from.

 Those earliest electric toothbrushes did not have rechargeable batteries; you had to plug them in.
 That wasn’t really much of an issue, unless you like to walk away from the sink while you brush.

 Rechargeable batteries are standard in most modern electric toothbrushes.
 In fact, they have features that those 1960s inventors probably never dreamed of.
 Some models have:

 - Timers, so you can make sure you brush at least two minutes